 Effort begins to get more Yale women Wikipedia pages

 NEW HAVEN, Conn.
-(AP) — An "editathon" is underway at Yale University, an effort to give more of the school's renowned female graduates, professors and staff their due on the pages of Wikipedia, the popular online encyclopedia.
+(AP) — An effort is underway to develop Wikipedia pages for more renowned Yale University women.

-Organizers of Tuesday's event also hope in the process to encourage more women to edit articles on the website, which relies on user-generated, crowd-sourced information.
+Organizers of Tuesday's "editathon" also hope in the process to encourage more women to edit articles on the popular online encyclopedia, which relies on user-generated, crowd-sourced information.

 Wikipedia Foundation, the California-based nonprofit that oversees the technological side of Wikipedia, is welcoming such efforts to make the site more inclusive.
-Spokeswoman Samantha Lien says about 18 percent of the 1.6 million biographies posted on the English version of Wikipedia are about women, or roughly 300,000.
+Spokeswoman Samantha Lien says about 18% of the 1.6 million biographies posted on the English version of Wikipedia are about women, or roughly 300,000.

 That includes about 86,000 new articles about women posted over the past few years.